Developer Guide

 "SELECT count(*) FROM DATAGROUP WHERE LID = ?
 AND $FIELDNAME1 IS NOT NULL AND $FIELDNAME <> ''",0)

-1. The client sends random unique key values for the individual fields to the server.
-The key values can, for example, be the GUIDs of data field names or query string parameters.
+1. The client sends any unique key values for the individual fields to the server.
+The key values can be, for example, the GUIDs of data field names or query string parameters.

-2. Using corresponding validators, the transferred values will be checked in advance (e.g. whitelist).
+2. The transmitted values are checked in advance using appropriate validators (e.g., whitelist).
 If no match is found, no server-side processing takes place.

-3. The server checks whether the logged in user has the necessary permissions to perform the following code (usually read access to the data group).
+3. The server checks whether the logged-in user has the necessary permissions to execute the following code (typically, read permissions for the data group).

-4. The server searches in a list of allowed field GUIDs.
-If it encounters an unassigned parameter, it throws an exception or ignores the parameter - depending on the requirement.
+4. The server looks up the allowed field GUIDs in a list.
+If it encounters an unassigned parameter during this process, it either throws an exception or ignores the parameter—depending on the requirements.

-5. Based on the field GUIDs, the corresponding column names in the database will be identified and a prepared statement will be constructed.
+5. The field GUIDs are used to determine the corresponding column names in the database and to construct a prepared statement.

-6. The current values are transferred to the prepared statement.
+6. The current values are passed to the prepared statement.

-All information on this topic can be found here.
+You can find all the information on this topic here.

-In order for an application to be duplicated by copy, the groovy and velocity script must be defined correctly.
-This particularly applies to the data groups and SQL statements.
-When cloning/duplicating an application, Intrexx reassigns all of the GUIDs and with that, adjusts the GUIDs in the scripts (Groovy, Velocity, JavaScript) accordingly, so that everything continues to work together.
-For this reason, the data group definitions must always be made using the data group's GUID:
+In order to duplicate an application by copying it, it is essential that Groovy and Velocity scripts be defined correctly.
+This applies primarily to the data groups and the SQL statements.
+When duplicating an application, Intrexx reassigns all GUIDs and also changes the GUIDs in the scripts (Groovy, Velocity, JavaScript) so that everything aligns again.
+For this reason, data group definitions must always be specified using the data group's GUID:

 def l_strIsoLanguage = it